• Skip to primary navigation

 Stuffed Vine Leaves with Fish, Bacon and Rice

-After the Turkish sarma or vegetarian dolma recipe, now is time for fish stuffed vine leaves.
-Something similar in looks and working steps, but so different in flavor.
-You will be amazed about the flavors here, really!
+After the Turkish sarma or vegetarian dolma recipe, now is the time for fish-stuffed vine leaves.
+Something similar in looks and working steps but so different in flavor.
+You will be amazed by the flavors here, really!

 I must admit I was a bit apprehensive about making grape leaves filled with fish.
-My thought was that making vine leaf rolls takes its time and if fish is just weird in it, that I have wasted way more time than I care to waste on weird recipes.
+My thought was that making vine leaf rolls takes its time, and if fish is just weird in it, I have wasted way more time than I care to waste on weird recipes.

 Stuffed Vine Leaves with Fish, Bacon and Rice